 Asparagus… It may make your pee stink but it sure is yummy.

-I originally made this soup for the Nourished iOS App but it's a favorite of ours each spring so I decided to go ahead and include it here too.
+We've eaten this soup for years so it was time I included the recipe for you.
 This soup is special in that it has a deep, salty flavor from the pancetta and a fresh, almost surprising flavor from the tarragon.
 It is light but filling.

 It is a Paleo soup but can be made Autoimmune Paleo if you look for pancetta that doesn't include nightshades (most do) or if you replace the pancetta with bacon.
 And also make sure you omit the black pepper for AIP too.